cheniel/pine-schedule.js/README.md

   },
   "events": [
     {
-      "time_range": "10-11am",          // used for event display
+      "time_range": "10-11am",          // used for event display, optional
-      "name": "REGISTRATION",           // used for event display "location": "Cook Auditorium",    // used for event display "color": "#8BB9B6",               // background color for event "start": 10.0,
+      "name": "REGISTRATION",           // used for event display "location": "Cook Auditorium",    // used for event display, optional "color": "#8BB9B6",               // background color for event "start": 10.0,
       "end": 11.0